 i would for my family because i dont want them to spend money on things i wont use.

 I do for my family, only.
-But I guess if someone close to me asked me what I wanted I’d give them my wish list.posted almost 4 years ago
+But I guess if someone close to me asked me what I wanted I’d give them my wish list.posted over 4 years ago

 Well I think ALL girls can relate to your situation.
 But for Christmas my boyfriend and I went into my favorite store-Forever 21 so he can buy me a few clothing pieces I liked.
 This all worked out in the end cuz I also got him seasons of his favorite shows that he chose for his gift.
 I’m not sure how we came to this agreement to buy each other stuff like that but I guess you know how the convos go:::